Juniorbasck/Juniorbasck/README.md

 ##
 ### Welcome to my GitHub! 😁👋

-- 🔭 I'm a student of Information Systems in Federal University of São Paulo and Software Engineer at Siteware, currently i'm focused on developing my skills in programming, studying C# and Java Spring Boot!
+- 🔭 I'm a student of Information Systems in Federal University of São Paulo and Software Engineer at Siteware, currently i'm focused on developing my skills in programming, studying C# and Java Spring Boot!!

 ##